baixiaoyin/2025_TW_workshop/labs/05_Lab0/Lab0_EnvCheck.md

 Open the URL: https://cpd-cpd-instance.apps.itz-7xdwed.infra01-lb.wdc07.techzone.ibm.com/ In the pull down list of the "Log in with" ==> Select "Enterprise LDAP"

-In the Username, select the Username we assign to you in the csv
+In the Username, select the Username, should be tw_sept_user0x (from 01 to 04)

 The Password is passw0rd123